Amogh08/health-web/README.md

   An Azure Web App Bot is used, which is powered by an Azure QnA maker, and is deployed on a website using an Azure Static Web App. <br>
   The QnA maker was trained with the following databases: <br>	&nbsp;&nbsp;&nbsp;&nbsp; COVID: <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; https://www.cdc.gov/coronavirus/2019-ncov/faq.html <br> &nbsp;&nbsp;&nbsp;&nbsp; Depression: <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; https://www.bbrfoundation.org/faq/frequently-asked-questions-about-depression
   <br> The file 'index.html' contains the HTML code for the website.
 The folder 'index_files' contains the files which are used by the website to display the content.
+  <br> Using Github Actions, the repository is connected to an Azure Static Web App which is used to host our website.